Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

 In the months that followed, Litecoin's value slipped and fell to its all-time lows of $1.11 on 14th January 2015.
 It would take the coin two years to recover as it closed the year 2016, valued at around $4.
 By April 2017, just as the first crypto market rally was gathering momentum and the world was waking up to cryptos, Litecoin's price had shot to $10.
 In mid-December the same year, the Bitcoin fork set its all-time-high price with one LTC going for $375.29.

 Since the 2017 crypto rally, Litecoin has had several other meek volatility spats.
 For instance, in December 2018, Litecoin price plunged to $20 before attempting a comeback between April and June 2019.
-Though spirited, the rally was short-lived and couldn't go past the $140 mark
+Though spirited, the rally was short-lived and couldn't go past the $140 mark.

 By December 2019, it had pulled back to the $40 range before attempting another rally in February 2020 that lost momentum after hitting $80.

 It would pull back to the $30 range in March 2020, after which it embarked on the current rally.
 For the past twelve months, Litecoin has suffered modest volatilities that ushered in the $245 peak hit in February 2021.
+In May 2021 Litecoin hit its current all-time high of $412.96 and has since decreased in value.

 Read Also: Is Litecoin a Good Investment?